mianmaki/Arduino-sound-tracking-turret/README.md

 ## How it works

 This is a brief summary of the core principles.
 For a full technical breakdown, see theory.
+For complete hardware breakdown, see schematic.png

 ### Measuring sound intensity